DarthFeder/DiscoveryCraft/README.md

 - Finding locks in dungeons, craft into notebook

-- Sonic Screwdriver (very temp recipe and has limited functionality)
+- Sonic Screwdriver (creative tool for now)

+- Flint tools (not fully implemented as proper tools yet)

+- A lot of things that don't yet do anything!

 Things coming up soon:

-- A lot more sonic screwdriver features
+- A special, upgradable crafting table!

 - Armor sets